Nanostack Pulsed Laser Diode

 - High power large-optical-cavity laser structure

-- Nanostack laser technology including 3 epitaxially stacked emitters
+- The Nanostack laser technology includes 3 epitaxially stacked emitters for highest power density and easy driver design

 - Die attach via glueing is recommended